Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Completed the Make A Person Challenge on FreeCodeCamp.

 **Thoughts**: Mostly a day of reading up about closures and object constructor functions.
 It took a while to understand the Make A Person challenge and use the argument in the set methods.
 Starting to look into node, currently watching videos by The Net Ninja and found a website called nodeschool.io which could be a great resource!

+### Day 35: February 7th, Tuesday

+**Todays progress**: Completed the Map the Debris and the Pairwise challenge on FreeCodeCamp.

+**Thoughts**: Made a lot of progress today.
+I found the questions relatively easy to get my head around, which made it a lot simpler to decide on what approach take.
+Again I am using a lot of higher order functions, especially the map method which has become a nice alternative to for loops.
+After today I need to look back at some earlier questions to understand some critical key principles and refactor my code.